-- Formal letters of complaint, with the basic schematic structure of State purpose, followed by State general topic, followed by State details of dissatisfaction, and finally Present expectation of prompt follow-up, which was found in the same order in all the model formal letters. - \Reference to previous communication, followed by Comment on previous communication, followed by State purpose, followed by State advice, and finally \State rationale for advice, wherein the stages marked with \ were found in a different order in some model letters. - Informal descriptive letters, with the basic schematic structure of topic, followed by →State record of experiences, and finally Invite receiver to respond; in which the stage of Provide background information is found in variable order and the stages marked with → are recursive.
+- Formal letters of complaint, with the basic schematic structure of State purpose, followed by State general topic, followed by State details of dissatisfaction, and finally Present expectation of prompt follow-up, which was found in the same order in all the model formal letters. - Informal letters of advice, with the basic schematic structure of \Reference to previous communication, followed by Comment on previous communication, followed by State purpose, followed by State advice, and finally \State rationale for advice, wherein the stages marked with \ were found in a different order in some model letters. - Informal descriptive letters, with the basic schematic structure of topic, followed by →State record of experiences, and finally Invite receiver to respond; in which the stage of Provide background information is found in variable order and the stages marked with → are recursive.